elastic/elasticsearch-ruby/README.md

 ## Compatibility

 The Elasticsearch client is compatible with Ruby 1.9 and higher.
 Other libraries in this repository might require a more recent Ruby version.

-The client's API is compatible with Elasticsearch's API versions from 0.90 till current, just use a release matching major version of Elasticsearch.
+The version numbers follow the Elasticsearch major versions.
+The `master` branch is compatible with the Elasticsearch `master` branch, which is the next major version.

 | Gem Version   |   | Elasticsearch |
 |:-------------:|:-:| :-----------: |